playay/ws2s/README.md

         but ws2s_server refused to do that

     when "code" = 5:
         socket connection closed by socket server you connected to

+    when "code" = 6:
+        failed to open ssh tunnel
 ```